ComposioHQ/composio/python/plugins/praisonai/README.md

 ### Step 2: Write the Praison-supported Composio Tools ins `tools.py` file.

-This step involves fetching and integrating GitHub tools provided by Composio, and writing them in Praison supported Format, returning the name of tools in a format, taht should be added to `agents.yml` file.
+This step involves fetching and integrating GitHub tools provided by Composio, and writing them in Praison supported Format, returning the name of tools in a format, that should be added to `agents.yml` file.
 ```python
 from composio_praisonai import Action, ComposioToolSet